HexxedBitHeadz/MAT/README.md

 # Enhanced Midjourney Assistant Tool (MAT) v3.0

 A comprehensive and enhanced version of the Midjourney Assistant Tool with advanced features, improved UI, and robust architecture.
+This version has not gone through much testing, issue may occur, but will be fixed as they are discovered / reported

 ## 🚀 What's New in v3.0